 How to Fix a Dropped Stitch at the End of a Row

 I was so flummoxed that I missed the “teachable moment” aspect of the problem—I didn’t even take a “before” photo of the chaos—I just focused on fixing it.
 I forgot about you, dear Interweave readers, and how you would want to be part of my process.

-So I’m going to recreate it for you, with photo help from our friend TECHknitter and Vicki Square, with her go-to Knitter’s Companion video (which is newly updated!).
+So I’m going to recreate it for you, with photo help from our friend TECHknitter and Vicki Square, with her go-to Knitter’s Companion book, accompanied by her handy video download.

 SCENE: Kathleen’s TV room, evening, “Big Bang Theory” on TV.
 Kathleen picks up her knitting bag and pulls out her Kayleen Pullover sleeve.
 She looks down to begin a row and notices that the end stitch has fallen off the needle and dropped down several rows.